-Irish Setter Work Men's Mesabi Steel Toe 83838 Boot are known for their red leather, comfort, durability, and performance.
+Irish Setter Mesabi Steel Toe Work Boots are known for their red leather, comfort, durability, and performance.
 These work boots provide the safety features of steel toecaps and steel shanks for protection against crush and puncture injuries, while also keeping your feet comfortable with a removal Eva footbed and padded tongue and collar.

-The rubber sole of the Irish Setter Work Men's Mesabi Steel Toe 83838 Boots is heat resistant, as well as providing traction in slippery conditions.
+The rubber sole of the Irish Setter Mesabi Steel Toe Work Boots are heat resistant, as well as providing traction in slippery conditions.
 A substantial 600g of insulation means these boots are suitable for extreme cold weather and the waterproof full grain leather uppers are durable and attractive.